 Decide what hospitality is going to look like in your drive-thru coffee business

 Hospitality is vital in the coffee industry.
 People love feeling cared for and attended to, especially in the restaurant business.
-The issue is, this looks different in a drive-thru setting than in a sit-down setting.
+The issue is, that this looks different in a drive-thru setting than in a sit-down setting.

-In a sit-down café, you can bring the customer their drinks to their seat, serve the drinks in unique, beautiful ways (think a bamboo platter and carafe for a pour-over) and provide comfortable seating.
+In a sit-down café, you can bring the customer their drinks to their seat, serve the drinks in unique, beautiful ways (think a bamboo platter and carafe for a pour-over), and provide comfortable seating.
 You can also come to take their trash or dirty dishes from them so they can have more space to work or enjoy time with friends.

 None of these things are possible in a drive-thru.
 But you can still show hospitality.
 Take lessons from companies like Chick-fil-A. Anticipate the customer’s needs before they ask.
 If a customer orders drip coffee with cream and sugar, offer to add that yourself.
 If they get four lattes, put them in a cup carrier and put stoppers in the lids of their drinks.